 It’s hard to read the words I (Nasty) writes sometimes.

 Dr. Mary observed Nasty’s manic-depressive cycle many times over the years I was seeing her; before my DID diagnosis.
 As a result, one of my initial diagnoses was bipolar disorder and at one time I was taking a medication to treat it that caused me to have a six-month period for which I still have no memories at all.
 I’ve never been able to find journal entries or anything to piece those missing months together; only a few things that I’ve been told by others and one random stranger who made contact with me through facebook messenger and made it clear through his familiarity with me and his request to “hit that fat pussy again” that I needed to ask my doctor run another STD check on me.
 It is not lost on me that I beat the odds in never having one of those checks come back with the news I had been infected with a disease through unprotected sex.
 To have had the life of brokenness and the number of sexual partners and experiences I have had and to have arrived on this side of that brokenness disease free is truly a miracle and I am so thankful for it!
+More than anything, I’m grateful I never infected anyone else…the shame and guilt from that would be unbearable,

 In my journals, therapy sessions and my mind, the defining event in 1984 or ’85 that really set Nasty apart from me in a way from which we never really recovered is something I refer to in my journals as “the incident at the hotel.”
 It was my freshman year in high school and I had a friend who was older than I was who was dating a guy attending the local college.
 It was right around new years and he was on his winter break, staying in a local hotel because the dorms were closed and he wasn’t able to travel home.
 Some of the other students at the college had also stayed in town and the usually empty hotel had become a popular hang out for that short window of time.
 When my friend invited me to go along with her to visit her boyfriend, it made me feel included and grown up.
 She was someone I admired and always wanted to be around.
 I was excited to be a part of her older crowd’s thing at the hotel and remember feeling determined to be cool, to not act like a child and to not embarrass my friend and make her regret bringing me.